 I have a wide range of experience in both consumer and trade publicity--covering every genre of fiction and nonfiction titles--with a specialty in crafting comprehensive digital marketing campaigns.
-This includes helping authors/clients build their online presence and understand the importance of analytics by developing and executing integrated publicity and marketing strategies.
+As a freelance publicist and writer, I’m a results-driven, supportive leader with a 360 understanding of today’s publicity and digital media landscape.
+I continue to help clients build their online platforms and understand the importance of analytics by developing and executing integrated publicity and marketing strategies.

-I have solid relationships with numerous lists of both traditional and digital media contacts, which I continue to build and maintain through my work today.
-Some of these heavy-hitters who I've booked media coverage with include (but aren't limited to): FOX News, CNN, MSNBC, The Wall Street Journal, PARADE, New York Times Book Review, People, USA Today, The Washington Post, The Huffington Post, Daily Beast, Salon,, Wired, Forbes, Daily Candy, Gizmodo/io9, PopSugar, The Verge, The Chicago Tribune, More, Good Housekeeping, Ladies Home Journal, The Today Show, Good Morning America, The CBS Early Show, NPR, PBS, and Sirius XM Radio.
+With an educational background in Journalism, I have solid relationships with major national media outlets, including: FOX News, CNN, MSNBC, Wall Street Journal, PARADE, New York Times Book Review, People, USA Today, Washington Post, Huffington Post, Daily Beast, Salon, Slate, Wired, Forbes, Daily Candy, Gizmodo/io9, PopSugar, The Verge, Chicago Tribune, More, Good Housekeeping, Ladies Home Journal, The Today Show, Good Morning America, The CBS Early Show, NPR, PBS, and Sirius XM radio.

 Was responsible for coordinating and executing national publicity campaigns for many of the imprints’ leading sci-fi/fantasy, mystery/thriller, and historical/speculative fiction titles.